 The First-Time Donor Super Credit

 For example, assume you give $1,000 in cash to a registered charity and the rate of your provincial credit is 20%.
-Your federal tax credits are $30 on the first $200 (15% * $200), $232 on the $800 (29% * $800), and a $250 first-time donor super credit, for a total of $512.
-Additionally, you get a $200 provincial tax credit (20% * $1000).
+Your federal tax credit is $30 on the first $200 (15% x $200), $232 on the $800 (29% x $800), and a $250 FDSC for a total of $512.
+Or:

 - ($200 x 0.15) + ($800 x 0.29) + $250 = $512